Written by: Michael Den Boer on June 16th, 2017

 Synopsis: Sam Dalmas (Tony Musante) an American writer witness the attempted murder of wealthy socialite Monica Ranieri (Eva Renzi).
 Dalmas and his girlfriend Julia (Suzy Kendall) are all set to return to America.
 When the police who have run out of leads confiscate Dalmas’s passport and force him to help in their investigation.
 Dalmas then decides to help the police in hopes of speeding up his departure from Rome.
 Can Dalmas uncover the truth before the killer silences him forever?

 Very few directors have made the impact that Dario Argento and his debut film The Bird the Crystal Plumage did upon their arrival.
-Argento like a previous wunderkind Orson Welles would achieve perfection with his first film that he has yet to match with each subsequent films.
+Argento like a previous wunderkind Orson Welles would achieve perfection with his first film.
+That he has yet to match with each subsequent films.
 The plot and narrative flow of The Bird the Crystal Plumage is flawless in every way as the dialog spoken in the film is not only humorous at times it is deeply rich in context to what is going on with in the film.
 A first glance at the cast for The Bird the Crystal Plumage and one would quickly assume that this is some knock off B-film which couldn’t be farther from the truth

-Even at this early stage in his career Argento exhibits his knack for bring out the best in everyone he works with especially his actresses who he films with the utmost beauty that the charges of his films containing themes of misogamy is not only laughable but ridicules.
+Even at this early stage in his career Argento exhibits his knack for bring out the best in everyone he works with, especially his actresses, who he films with the utmost beauty.
+And the charges of his films containing themes of misogamy is not only laughable but ridiculess.
 Tony Musante who played the films lead Sam Dalmas had only acted in a few films before The Bird the Crystal Plumage and yet in this film he exudes a confidence that is missing is many of his other films that I have seen him in.
 Quite possible the biggest surprise of the film is actress Suzy Kendall who general gives wooden performances that never enhances the character she is playing or the films plot.
 One only has to watch the scene in The Bird the Crystal Plumage in Kendall’s character Julia is being terrorized by the killer as she is trapped in her apartment.
 The emotion she manages to convey and her screams of terror are genuine and in many respects this scene shows just what a director like Argento can accomplish even with a lesser performer.

 Vittorio Storaro like Argento was relatively new to his profession and The Bird the Crystal Plumage clearly benefits from his expert use of the camera.
 Some of the best examples of his contributions is his use of minimal light in a few of scenes which help obscure details which we are not meant to see.
 When discussing this film one must one forget the invaluable contribution of Ennio Morricone’s who’s score The Bird the Crystal Plumage very much like Bernard Herrmann’s score Psycho is at least 50% or more of the reason why the film is a terrifying as it is.
 Since making The Bird the Crystal Plumage Dario Argento’s films have seemed rushed and in many cases obviously lack the funds he needed to do them properly.
 Also as a writer he seems to have the more fanatical route and as a fan of his films I long for the day he returns to more simpler time when he made films like The Bird the Crystal Plumage.